 One-unit enhancement.
-50 points, 5% of grade
+50 points or 5% of grade

--

 Part I of Common Grammar Errors 5 points

 Part II of Common Grammar Errors 5 points

 Terms defined with examples 20 points

 Etymology assignment 15 points

 Prepositions by memory 5 points

 For all class sessions, you are required to do the assigned exercises for each chapter before class.
 You will also be responsible for other handouts that are assigned as homework.
-There is definitely a correlation between completing daily work and getting good test scores.
+There is a strong correlation between completing daily work and getting good test scores.
 The exams are based on the textbook and course reader exercises.
 Your test scores will be higher if you do the daily exercises, check the answers with the key, and understand the concepts.
 Ask questions!

-Class participation does not simply mean that you are physically present in class.
-You are required to have all class materials (including your Klammer book and your course reader) on your desk at the beginning of each class, contribute to discussions, actively listen to your peers, and take notes.
-You can increase your participation grade if you put answers to exercises on the board.
-Whether your answers are correct or not, you still get credit.
-It is a hidden bonus when your answers are not correct because you learn not to make that mistake on exams.
+Class participation does not mean that you are just physically present in class.
+You are required to have class materials (Klammer book and course reader) on your desk at the beginning of each class, contribute to discussions, actively listen to your peers, and take notes.
+You can increase your participation grade if you write answers to exercises on the board.
+If your answers are not correct, you still get participation credit.
+It is a hidden bonus when your answers are not correct because you learn not to make those mistakes on exams.